daar/GLPT/README.md

 | Linux            | X11   | Almost complete  |
 | Mac OSX          | Cocoa | Missing          |

-> For Mac OSX only a placeholder is available, without access to a Mac this will probably remain so.
+> For Mac OSX only placeholder code is available, without access to a Mac this will probably remain so.
 Pull requests will be handled with priority.